In this guide

-- allegations about a nurse or midwife’s fitness to practise, or
+- allegations about a nurse, midwife or nursing associate’s fitness to practise, or

 - allegations about whether their entry on the register is fraudulent or incorrect.

-An example if an allegation that a nurse or midwife gave us false information as part of revalidation, this could equally be misconduct that affects their fitness to practise, or grounds to investigate whether their entry on our register is fraudulent.
+An example if an allegation that a nurse, midwife or nursing associate gave us false information as part of revalidation, this could equally be misconduct that affects their fitness to practise, or grounds to investigate whether their entry on our register is fraudulent.

 When this situation arises we usually prioritise the possible allegation of incorrect or fraudulent entry.

-This is because we should investigate whether or not a person is entitled to practise as a nurse or midwife at all before we look at whether or not their fitness to practise may be impaired.
-It’s very important for public protection that members of the public can trust the information about who is listed as a nurse or midwife on our register.
+This is because we should investigate whether or not a person is entitled to practise as a nurse, midwife or nursing associate at all before we look at whether or not their fitness to practise may be impaired.
+It’s very important for public protection that members of the public can trust the information about who is listed as a nurse, midwife or nursing associate on our register.

 When we refer fraudulent or incorrect entry cases to the Investigating committeeBack to top

-Once we have investigated whether a nurse or midwife’s entry on the register is fraudulent or whether it was made incorrectly, we will refer the case to the Investigating Committee.
+Once we have investigated whether a nurse, midwife or nursing associate’s entry on the register is fraudulent or whether it was made incorrectly, we will refer the case to the Investigating Committee.

 The Investigating Committee makes a final decision on whether or not the material we gathered shows there is evidence to support an allegation of incorrect or fraudulent entry.